 I have a sense that more ‘learning’ will come after the conference as I contrast this unusual group experience with daily one…

 ‘If I could choose again, would I go to the conference despite its weirdness?’
 Yes, I would.
-In relation to my summary statement above, I think the conference gives me very unique opportunity to see myself in group.
+In relation to my summary statement above, I think the conference gives me very unique opportunity to see myself in groups.